meatcoder/hersho-mono/README.md

 This font is very much a work in progress.
 It is currently usable but unfinished.
 Yhe plan is to push frequent updates, refining and expanding Hersho Mono based on user feedback, emerging use-cases, and evolving vision.
 Feedback is crucial in shaping its direction.

+## Design Inspirations

+Hersho Mono draws its roots from the pixel-perfect bitmap fonts that graced 1980's personal computers.
+These fonts, known for their unmistakable charm and simplicity, were emblematic of an era of burgeoning personal computing.

+In crafting Hersho Mono, we've reimagined these classics, stripping them of their serifs while preserving their character and spirit.
+The result is a modern interpretation that blends old-school computing aesthetics with contemporary design sensibilities.
+It's a tribute to the past, refined for the needs of today's coders and terminal enthusiasts.

 ## Features